precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 You only need [Python](https://www.python.org/) if you want to use the Python action interface (only used for rare applications).
 If you don't need this feature, you may specify `-DPRECICE_PythonActions=off`.
 In particular, you don't need to build with Python if you only want to use the [preCICE Python bindings](installation-bindings-python.html).

 You probably already have Python installed.
-Howewer, in order to use the Python interface, you also need to install NumPy and the header files for Python and NumPy.
+However, in order to use the Python interface, you also need to install NumPy and the header files for Python and NumPy.
 On Debian/Ubuntu, install the packages `python3-numpy` and `python3-dev`.

 ### MPI